 - eCommerce Maintenance.
 Valet’s eCommerce website testing workflows help ensure that your online store is running smoothly at all times.
 This includes making sure important pages load successfully, testing guest (and logged-in) user checkout workflows, and verifying contact forms work properly.
 Valet works with all major eCommerce platforms, including WooCommerce.

 - Professional Support and Development.
-Valet gives WordPress businesses the option to expand their tech team with project managers, full-stack developers, and other resources without having to worry about hiring talent during the ongoing COVID-19 pandemic.
+Valet allows WordPress businesses to expand their tech team with project managers, full-stack developers, and other resources without worrying about hiring talent during the ongoing COVID-19 pandemic.
 This means you can outsource WordPress help-related tasks like troubleshooting and development, such as creating custom code to add new features to your site.

 - Audits and Assessments.
 Valet provides a complete Website Health Assessment and Speed Assessment to help WordPress businesses figure out where they stand and what they need to do to improve their website.

 - Accessibility.
-Valet is an online ADA partner that provides scanning and remediation for accessibility issues, helping you ensure your WordPress site is accessible by people with disabilities and socio-economic restrictions, and to eliminate legal liability for noncompliance.
+Valet provides scanning and remediation for accessibility issues, helping you ensure your WordPress site is accessible by people with disabilities and socio-economic restrictions and to eliminate legal liability for noncompliance.

 Why Valet is the best choice

 One of the main reasons why Valet is the best choice for businesses looking for WordPress help is that it provides full service instead of just standard WordPress maintenance.
 In other words, it’s a one-stop shop for managing your entire WordPress website or WooCommerce store.

 When it comes to finding good WordPress help for your business, you need to think long-term.
 Ask yourself:

 What happens after you get support?
 Will you be able to do the work you need to do?
 What if it’s development-related?